UBC-Solar/sunlink/docs/API.md

 - `"DOWN"` => The respective service is down and unreachable.
 It is not recommended to run telemetry in this case.

+- `"UNAUTHORIZED"` => The respective service is reachable but the parser is not authorized to access its resources.
+This is usually because an API token has not been configured correctly in the `.env` file.

 - `"UNEXPECTED_STATUS_CODE"` => The respective service is reachable but it returned an unexpected status code.
 It is not recommended to run telemetry in this case as well.

 ## Parse CAN message